Luis Robert Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert leads Chicago in slugging percentage (.519) and total hits (54) this season.
+- Robert leads Chicago in total hits (54) this season while batting .256 with 28 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 78th in batting average, 121st in on-base percentage, and 20th in slugging.
+- He ranks 86th in batting average, 124th in on base percentage, and 22nd in slugging among qualifying hitters in MLB action.

-- Robert has had at least one RBI in 32.7% of his games this year (18 of 55), with more than one RBI eight times (14.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 18 games this season (32.1%), Robert has picked up an RBI, and in eight of those games (14.3%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 games this season, with multiple runs nine times.
+- He has scored in 46.4% of his games this year, with two or more runs scored in 16.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.